toidiu/toidiu.github.io/content/brag/aws_crypto_optimistic_ack_mitigation.md

 - The rfc was clear how to do this (skip packets), but also vague because it didnt mention how many packets to skip and how often.

 #### T
-- Come up with a strategy for skipping packet.
+- Come up with a strategy for skipping packet and mitigating the attack.
+- Implement the mitigation in s2n-quic.

 #### A
 - Audited other QUIC implementations and conducted analysis to answer two key questions: